Marvan-T/dotnet-rpg/Code Improvements/Exceptions.md

 - Preoptimization is not always desirable, and it is often better to first ensure code quality in terms of readability and maintainability before considering optimization.

 - Code correctness and readability often precede performance considerations unless you're working in areas where performance is critical.
 If the current design actually leads to a performance problem in future, then a change may need to be considered.

+## Other patterns to consider:

+- **Notification Pattern:** Instead of returning immediatelly when an error is found, collect all issues and return them together at once.
+This can be very helpful in scenarios where you want to validate multiple conditions and return all validation errors together.
+- **Domain-Driven Design (DDD) pattern:** Rather than directly adding a skill to a character, you could craft methods that encapsulate the rules of the domain.
+For example, Character could have a method like "AssignSkill(Skill skill)" which checks if the skill is already assigned and only adds it if it's not.
+This way, the domain rules live in the domain objects and not in the service layer.
+- **Optional Pattern:** Rather than returning null, methods would return an "Optional" object, which would signify that the method may or may not return a value.
+This can make null checks unnecessary and helps avoid NullReferenceException.
+- **Retry Pattern:** In case of transient failures like temporary network issues or database unavailability, rather than failing the complete operation, the system can retry the operation considering it would eventually pass after a certain number of attempts.
+- **Circuit Breaker Pattern:** If a system is failing continuously, this pattern suggests to stop calling the failing system for a while (open the circuit breaker), let it recover and then begin calling it again (close the circuit breaker).
+This pattern can be often seen in the microservice architecture based systems.

+These are some patterns which are widely used in industry, but whether to use them or not should be based on the particular use-case and the problem you are trying to solve.
+No pattern is a silver bullet and we should always weigh the pros and cons before using them.